heart-temper/C-DRIVE/000_README.md

 programs made are(no help taken:]):

-1. Check whether a number is positive, negative, or zero
+1. Check whether a number is positive, negative, or zero✅
-2. Check whether a number is even or odd
+2. Check whether a number is even or odd✅
-3. Find the largest of two numbers
+3. Find the largest of two numbers✅
-4. Find the largest of three numbers
+4. Find the largest of three numbers✅
-5. Check whether a year is leap year or not
+5. Check whether a year is leap year or not✅
-6. Check whether a character is a vowel or consonant
+6. Check whether a character is a vowel or consonant✅
-7. Check whether a character is an alphabet or not
+7. Check whether a character is an alphabet or not✅
-8. Check whether a character is uppercase, lowercase, digit, or special symbol
+8. Check whether a character is uppercase, lowercase, digit, or special symbol✅
-9. Find the absolute value of a number
+9. Find the absolute value of a number✅
-10. Check whether a number is divisible by 5 and 11
+10. Check whether a number is divisible by 5 and 11✅
 11. Check whether a number is prime or not
 12. Find roots of a quadratic equation (real or imaginary)
 13. Find grade of a student based on marks